typelevel/doobie/modules/docs/src/main/mdoc/docs/15-Extensions-PostgreSQL.md

 ### Java 8 Time Types (JSR310)

-Mappings are available by default for Java 8 time types, but if you want more lenient mappings that exactly match the behaviour of the driver you can add the import below.
+Mappings are available by default for Java 8 time types, but if you want more lenient mappings you can add the import below.

 ```scala mdoc:silent
 import doobie.postgres.implicits._